fongc123/notes/Image Processing/Intensity Transformations.md

 ![[image-processing-local-histogram-eq.png|600x200]]

-The effect is similar to gamma correction
+The effect of this method is similar to that of gamma correction.